|

 D 255 402

-Kenroku-en, founded in 17th century
+Kenroku-en, founded in the 17th

 combining the six attributes of a perfect landscape garden: